 Learning and Brain Development Lab

-Our current studies explore how different experiences and environments might impact how infants and children pay attention and learn!
+Our current studies explore how early experiences and environments play a role in attention and learning!

 Attention to Caregivers in Infancy